Volinanserin

+Pharmacology

+Pharmacokinetics

+The time to peak levels of volinanserin is 1 to 2.5 hours.
+The elimination half-life of volinanserin is 6.6 hours, with a range of 4.5 to 9.8 hours.
+However, cortical serotonin 5-HT_{2A} receptor occupancy with volinanserin measured by positron emission tomography (PET) imaging lasts much longer than its circulating elimination half-life would imply.

+Chemistry

 Synthesis

 The synthesis of volinanserin has been reported.
 Beginning with protection of ethyl isonipecotate (1) with Boc anhydride gives ethyl N-Boc-4-piperidinecarboxylate (2).
 Ester-amide interchange with N-methoxymethylamine HCl in the presence of carbonyldiimidazole (CDI) coupling agent gives 1-Boc-4-[methoxy(methyl)carbamoyl]piperidine (3).
 Weinreb ketone synthesis occurs upon benzoylation with 1,2-dimethoxybenzene (4) to give 1-Boc-4-(2,3-dimethoxybenzoyl)piperidine (5).
 Acid removal of the urethane protecting group gives (2,3-dimethoxyphenyl)-piperidin-4-ylmethanone (6).
 The reduction of the ketone with sodium borohydride leads to (2,3-dimethoxyphenyl)-piperidin-4-ylmethanol (7).
 Resolution of the alcohol gives (8).
 S_{N}2 alkylation of the secondary nitrogen with 4-fluorophenethyl bromide (9) completes the synthesis of volinanserin (10).